Reduced Charges in Los Angeles Domestic Violence Cases

 Domestic Battery

-So, to get these lesser charges, your attorney will have to go to bat for you.
-You will have to obtain a mitigation package with character letters and stuff about your work and history.
+So, to get these lesser charges, your attorney will have to fight for you.
+You will have to obtain a mitigation package with character letters and information about your work and history.

 Stuff that makes you look like a good community member to sway the prosecutor to give you something less than one of those more severe offenses.
 But as I've indicated in other articles and even in my book, even though you get this lesser charge — if your attorney can work it out for you — you still have some of the ramifications that flow from a domestic violence case.

-You'd likely also be put on probation for some time.
-So, just because your attorney can get a lesser charge, there are still specific requirements that the legislature has imposed on people who are initially arrested for a domestic violence-related offense that cannot be gotten out of even if you do get a lesser charge.
+Even if your attorney can negotiate a lesser charge, there are still specific requirements that the legislature has imposed on people who are initially arrested for a domestic violence-related offense.
+These include mandatory participation in a 52-week domestic violence course, loss of the ability to own, use, or possess a gun or weapon for ten years and ammunition, and likely probation.
+These are consequences that cannot be avoided even if you do get a lesser charge.